“The civil services allows you to use your knowledge and learning to do something for the nation, to give back to society. So I worked hard for it.”

 Ajit Kumar Yadav

 Ajit Kumar Yadav, who lost his eyesight due to an illness when he was a child, had cleared the UPSC exam in 2008 with a rank of 208.
 Despite this, he had to fight for a place in the civil services.
 He was first offered a post in the Indian Railway Personnel Service.
-Even after a favorable verdict by the Central Administrative Tribunal in 2010, he wasn’t offered an IAS post.
+Even after a favourable verdict by the Central Administrative Tribunal in 2010, he wasn’t offered an IAS post.
 Finally, only after the intervention of the National Platform for the Rights of the Disabled and politician Brinda Karat, Yadav was taken into the IAS.
-Yadav, whose academic studies happened in an era (early 90’s) when technology was not so developed for the disabled like today, is truly an inspiration to young people everywhere.
+Yadav, whose academic studies happened in an era (the early ’90s) when technology was not so developed for the disabled like today, is truly an inspiration to young people everywhere.

 Pranjal Patil’s story is the latest amazing story where a visually challenged person achieved what is considered impossible by many.
 Patil, 26, cleared the IAS exam this year with an all-India rank of 773.
 She would be offered an IAS.
 This Mumbai girl lost her eye when she was only 6 due to an incident in school when she was hit in her eye by one of her classmates.
 First, she lost one eye, then tragically, she lost sight in her other eye too.
 But this incident did not deter her and she was a consistent topper in school and college.
 It was during her graduation that the IAS bug bit her.
 She has an M.Phil.
 Patil also used the JAWS software to be able to read the computer screen.
-She didn’t take any formal coaching and thanks her parents, friends, and husband for their support.
+She didn’t take any formal coaching and thank her parents, friends, and husband for their support.

 How to become an IAS topper?